letoram/arcan/README.md

 [arcan-wiki](https://github.com/letoram/arcan/wiki) and to the [website](https://arcan-fe.com).

+For getting in touch with developers, try #arcan on Freenode IRC.

 Getting Started
 =====
 The rest of this readme is directed towards developers.
 As an end- user,